-What do these three attributes have to do with self-efficacy?
-Well, if you believe that others in your tribe might doubt whether you’re fundamentally capable, smart enough, or can be trusted to keep your word; where can you go from there?
-It can feel like an attack on something essential about your value as a person.
-It taps into deep worries about whether you belong; whether you deserve to be where you are; whether you’re worth a damn.
-And considering the evidence that the threat of “un-belonging” is experienced by our bodies as though we’re facing physical harm, I think it’s incumbent on every person in a leadership role to get more tuned-in to the often unspoken dynamics of belongingness.
+Why does self-efficacy matter so much?
+Well, if you believe that others in your group might doubt whether you’re fundamentally capable, smart enough, or can be trusted; where can you realistically go from there?
+Such sentiments can feel like an attack on something essential about your value as a person.
+They may tap into deep worries about whether you deserve to be where you are.
+And considering the evidence that the threat of “un-belonging” is experienced by our bodies as though we’re facing a physical threat, I think it’s incumbent on every person in a leadership role to get more tuned-in to the often unspoken dynamics of belonging.

-When you allow yourself to legitimately entertain the possibility that your capability, intellect, or integrity may be in doubt, it represents a dangerous scarcity of confidence.
-And when something is scarce, it has the tragic effect of turning those who are already struggling against each other in a fight over the scraps, while those with a surplus tend to be sheltered by their privilege, wondering why all these people aren’t “playing the long game” or pulling themselves up by their bootstraps or whatever.
+When people allow themselves to legitimately entertain the possibility that their capability, intellect, or integrity may be in doubt by members of their group, it can lead to a dangerous scarcity of confidence.
+Dangerous because when something is scarce, it has the tragic effect of turning the have-not’s against one another in a fight over the scraps, while those with a surplus tend to be sheltered by their privilege.

 Scarcity of self-efficacy can creep up at any time.
-Maybe you’re anchoring a big presentation that feels like it’s “make or break” for your product or your team.
+Maybe you’re preparing for a presentation that feels like it’s “make or break” for your product or your team.
 Maybe it’s performance review season and you’re wondering if a promotion is in the cards.
-Maybe your manager rescheduled another 1:1.
+Maybe your manager rescheduled yet another 1:1 on short notice.
 Maybe you got talked over in a meeting for the third time this week.

 So I tell everyone on my team the same thing: it’s my job to help you trust in your own intuition.
 That doesn’t mean I expect you to be right all the time.
 Far from it.
 Instead, it’s a contract:

-- I expect you to operate with the confidence that if we get out of sync (about strategy, approach, outcomes, impact, etc.), we’ll be able to recalibrate each other through transparent, genuine, and respectful dialogue.
+- I expect you to operate with the confidence that if we get out of sync (about strategy, approach, outcomes, impact, etc.), we’ll be able to find each other and recalibrate through transparent, genuine, and respectful dialogue.